aleen42/PersonalWiki/post/converting_roman_numerals/converting_roman_numerals.md

 Let's take a look at two special cases 4 and 9.
 What happens here is that instead of adding values, we are subtracting the first value from the second.
 So the Roman numeral at 4 is effectively `5-1`.
 At 9 we are looking at `10-1`.
 In every other case, we are simply adding up all the numbers to build the sum.
 So `VII` is `5+1+1 = 7`.
 As a rule of thumb, you should keep in mind that no letter should be repeated more than 3 times.
 If you are repeating it more than that, you should skip to the next letter and calculate the number using subtraction instead.
 Let's have a look at some examples

 Roman|LXVI|DXXX|XCVII|XXXIX|XIX
 :---:|----|----|-----|-----|---
 Calculation|50+10+5+1|500+10+10+10|100-10+5+1+1|10+10+10+10-1|10+10-1
 Result|66|530|97|39|19

+The biggest challenge is to know when to add and when to subtract.
+I always try to look out for a pattern where a lower number is placed before a higher number.
+Take for example `XCVII`. `X` is smaller than `C`, so we need to calculate `C - X` instead of `X + C`.